 Earth and Mars – a comparison | Earth vs Mars

-The following is a comparison between Earth and Mars, the third and fourth planet from the sun respectively.
+The following is a comparison between Earth and Mars, the third and fourth planets from the sun, respectively.

 Earth and Mars – a comparison